abinit/abinit/doc/tutorial/eph4isotc.md

 !!! tip

-    The high-symmetry $\kk$-path automatically computed by AbiPy.
+    The high-symmetry $\kk$-path has been automatically computed by AbiPy when generatiing the Flow.
-    To get the explicit lists of high-symmetry $\kk$-point, use the |abistruct| script:
+    To get the explicit list of high-symmetry $\kk$-point, use the |abistruct| script with the `kpath` command:

     ```sh
     abistruct.py kpath mgb2_DEN.nc